datacoves/docs/docs/how-tos/airflow/run-airbyte-sync-jobs.md

 # Run Airbyte sync jobs

-In our quest to simplify the way the different tools integrate together in the Modern Data Stack, we took a public project [DAG Factory](https://github.com/ajbosco/dag-factory) which helps Analysts create Airflow DAGs using just yml files, and enhanced it by creating what we call `TasksGenerators`.
+In our quest to simplify the way the different tools integrate together in the Modern Data Stack, we developed the generate airflow-dags command in the <a href="https://github.com/datacoves/dbt-coves?tab=readme-ov-file#generate-airflow-dags" target="_blank" rel="noopener">dbt-coves</a> extension.

-The main idea behind this concept is to use tags defined on dbt sources and read determine which data to load via different tools (e.g. Airbyte or Fivetran).
+The main idea behind this concept is to use tags defined on dbt sources and determine which data to load via different tools (e.g. Airbyte or Fivetran).
 Using this information, we can dynamically create _Extract and Load_ tasks in an Airflow DAG before running dbt.

-In addition to Airbyte, we also support Fivetran Tasks.
-You can learn how to [run Fivetran sync jobs](/how-tos/airflow/run-fivetran-sync-jobs).
+Support for Fivetran Tasks coming soon.
+More Information in [run Fivetran sync jobs](/how-tos/airflow/run-fivetran-sync-jobs).

 ## Before you start